progit/progit/de/04-git-server/01-chapter4.markdown

 <!--To fork a project, visit the project page (in this case, mojombo/chronic) and click the "fork" button in the header (see Figure 4-14).-->

-Um einen Fork von einem Projekt zu erstellen, kannst Du die jeweilige Projektseite besuchen (in diesem Fall mojombo/chronic) und die "Fork"-Schaltfläche im oberen Bereich auswählen (siehe Abbildung 4-14).
+Um einen Fork von einem Projekt zu erstellen, kannst Du die jeweilige Projektseite besuchen (in diesem Fall mojombo/chronic) und die „Fork“-Schaltfläche im oberen Bereich auswählen (siehe Abbildung 4-14).

 <!--Figure 4-14.
 Get a writable copy of any repository by clicking the "fork" button.-->

 Insert 18333fig0414.png
 Abbildung 4-14.
-Durch Betätigen der "Fork"-Schaltfläche erhält man eine Kopie eines Repositorys, auf welches man Schreibrechte hat.
+Durch Betätigen der „Fork“-Schaltfläche erhält man eine Kopie eines Repositorys, auf welches man Schreibrechte hat.

 <!--After a few seconds, you’re taken to your new project page, which indicates that this project is a fork of another one (see Figure 4-15).-->